DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/jwt.md

     <!--![]()screenshots-->

 4. Access verification with the Token.
-If the access is successful, it indicates that the JWT strategy configuration is successful.
+If the access is successful, it indicates that the JWT policy configuration is successful.

 ## Create the JWKS application